Stone Canyon fire: One person dead, four firefighters injured and at least five homes destroyed in wildfire burning near Lyons

 The evacuations in the town near Eagle Canyon Road and Stone Canyon Drive were lifted Wednesday morning.

-The wildfire was stoked by dry, warm weather on Tuesday, but firefighters could be helped by cooler weather on Wednesday.
+The wildfire was stoked by dry, warm weather on Tuesday, but firefighters could be helped by slightly cooler weather on Wednesday.

 Winds are expected to be light near the Stone Canyon fire and temperatures are forecasted to be cooler, according to the National Weather Service.